bookofproofs/bookofproofs.github.io/_sources/history/19th-century/sidler.md

 **Georg Sidler** was a Swiss mathematician and astronomer.

 ### Mathematical Profile (Excerpt):
-* Both of Georg's parents came from old-established families in canton Zug; many of his ancestors had been involved in local and cantonal politics.
-* His paternal grandfather Georg Damian held a number of offices; most notably he served as a Landvogt (bailiff) in the Valle Maggia in Ticino.
-* Georg's father Georg Joseph made a name for himself as a politician, first in his home canton Zug, then in Zürich and in the newly established federal government.
-* Sidler senior was a liberal politician, but as the conservatives gained power in Zug his influence dwindled, and as a result the family moved to Unterstrass, near Zürich, in 1839.
 * Sidler senior also had a great interest in astronomy and mathematics, having attended lectures in both subjects during his law studies.
 * Sidler senior did not publish any scientific papers, but it is likely that he helped spark his son's interest in mathematics and astronomy.
 * Let us now return to Georg Sidler junior.
-* The son Carl Cramer (1831-1901), a future botanist, became a life-long friend of Sidler.
 * Sidler attended the Gymnasium in Zürich from 1843-1850, excelling in mathematics and ancient languages.
 * In 1852, Sidler moved to Paris to study there for a further two years.
 * It was Puiseux's lectures that inspired Sidler's doctoral dissertation Sur les inégalités du moyen mouvement d'Uranus dues à l'action perturbatrice de Neptun Ⓣ(On the inequalities of the mean motion of Uranus due to the disturbing action of Neptune), published after his return from Paris in 1854.
-* His father had offered to pay for a trip to England, but Sidler was anxious to get back to Switzerland and receive his doctorate.
 * Ⓣ(On the movements in the solar system and general attraction.)
 A more succinct version of Sidler's thesis was published as Über die Acceleration des Uranus durch Neptun in Astronomische Nachrichten in 1858.
 * After having received his doctorate, Sidler habilitated as Privatdozent at the University of Zürich with a lecture entitled Methode der kleinsten Quadrate Ⓣ(Method of least squares).
 * Sidler often went for a walk with Steiner; the two mathematicians stayed in touch for the rest of Steiner's life.